 Brendon McCullum ( 52 Balls for KKR Against MI in 2010)

-Probably one of the fastest and the most aggressive batsmen the world cricket has ever seen.
+Probably one of the fastest and most dangerous batsmen the world cricket has ever seen.
 Former captain of New Zealand, he has been the face of Kolkata Knight Riders for many years.
 The current head coach of the England team played many memorable knocks for his club.
 His attack-minded approach and aggressive hitting nature have helped him score some big runs.
 However, there is one record he would like to forget as he holds the record for the fourth slowest fifty in the history of IPL.

 - He scored 53-balls 52 when KKR played against Mumbai.